symfony/symfony-docs/best_practices/security.rst

 ----------

-The `FOSUserBundle`_, developed by the Symfony community, adds support for a database-backed user system in Symfony2.
+The `FOSUserBundle`_, developed by the Symfony community, adds support for a database-backed user system in Symfony.
 It also handles common tasks like user registration and forgotten password functionality.

 Enable the :doc:`Remember Me feature </cookbook/security/remember_me>` to